bdaiinstitute/spot_ros2/examples/inverse_kinematics/README.md

       The number of tool poses to check (default 1).
     ```

-    The same command can be run directly in VSCode by adding the following to your launch configuration in `launch.json`.
+    The same command can be run/debugged in VSCode by adding the following to your launch configuration file `launch.json`.

     ```json
     {